-The trial would last three days and she would be defended by Charles Lachaud, the same man who had defended Madame Lafarge, a woman charged with murdering her husband with arsenic.
+The trial would last three days and the Widow Gras or Jeanne Bricourt would be defended by Charles Lachaud, the same man who had defended Madame Lafarge, a woman charged with murdering her husband with arsenic in 1840.
 Just like Madame Lafarge’s trial, Jeanne’s trial aroused considerable interest, and hundreds of people showed up for it.
 The room where it was held was so crowded it was stifling hot, but no one cared because everyone wanted to catch a glimpse of Jeanne.
 One trial witness who did catch a glimpse provided this description of her:

 “She looked more than her age, of moderate height, well made, neither blatant nor ill at ease, with nothing of the air of a woman of the town.
 Her hands are small, her bust is flat, and her back round, her hair quite white.
 Beneath her brown glitter two jet-black eyes – the eyes of a tigress, that seem to breathe hatred and revenge.”

 Another description was provided by an Irish newspaper:

 “Since her imprisonment her hair has grown white; and notwithstanding her black tulle hat and green feather, her exquisite lace mantille, and her fashionably-cut black robe, everyone fails to see in her haggard features the slightest trace of the charm which infatuated poor Rene de la Roche and made a criminal of her unhappy dupe, Gaudry.”